-Find everything you need to know here about how we intend to keep you safe.
+Find everything you need to know here about how we intend to keep you safe on your visit.

 Keep a safe distance.
 We are reducing the number of people in the museum at any one time to allow visitors and staff to give each other plenty of space.

-Our Land, Sea and Sky galleries have reopened.
-To keep you and our staff safe we will be managing the number of visitors in the galleries at any one time and we have introduced a new one-way flow system.
-Remember to keep a safe distance from others inside the galleries and use hand sanitising stations dotted throughout.'
+Our exhibition galleries are open for you to enjoy including the new Museum of Innovation in the Land, Sea and Sky galleries.
+To keep you and our staff safe we are managing the number of visitors in the galleries at any one time and we have introduced a new one-way flow system.
+Remember to keep a safe distance from others inside the galleries and use hand sanitising stations dotted throughout.

 We ask you not to touch objects in our exhibition galleries in order to keep you, and them, safe.
-For now, access to our trains and trams is restricted so please don’t climb aboard.
+Access to our trains and trams is also restricted for now so please do not climb aboard.

-We strongly recommend that visitors wear face coverings at our sites.
+Face coverings must be worn in the museum at all times unless you are exempt.
 Face coverings will be available to purchase in our museum shop if you forget to bring your own.